irsol/Udemy/JS course/js.sandbox/notes.md

 - **Undefined** is a variable that has not been assigned a value.
 All variables are undefined by default or till the value will be assign.
 - **Symbols** (ES6)

-**Referense  Data Types:**
+**Reference  Data Types:**
+Reference types aren't primitive.
+They're not accessed by the actual value they`re acces by a reference.
+They're also considered objects.

+Accessed by reference.
+Data or Objects are stored on the heap.
+A pointer to a location in memory.

 - **Arrays**
 - **Object Literals**
 - **Functions**
 - **Dates**
-- **Anything else**

-Accessed by reference.
-Data or Objects are stored on the heap.
-A pointer to a location in memory.
+- **Anything else you can store is going to be reference types**

+JavaScript is a dynamicallyt yped language.
+This means that:

+* Types are associated with values not varibles
+* The same variable can hold multiple types
+* Don't need to specify types.
+Many languages you have to define what type of value is going to be in that variables.
+* Most other languages are statically typed (Java, C#, C++)
+* There are technologies that can turn JS into a stytically typed language.
+For example         TypeScript, Flow.